 I have attached an example from my own wedding below.
 During the cake cutting a guest got right in the middle of everyone including our photographer.
 This caused him to run to the side to get any decent shots.
 While we were not upset with her, we have no direct, clear shots of the cake cutting.

 That’s about it, the general rule of thumb is that if it’s your wedding day you can do whatever you like.
 Be sure to communicate what you want on your wedding day to your guests.
 If you are a guest just be mindful of the bride and grooms wishes.
 That and to stay out of the way of the photographer!

-I have also written a follow up article called Photos Everywhere – How To collect And Share Wedding Photos.
+I have also written a follow-up article called Photos Everywhere – How To collect And Share Wedding Photos.
 It is about the best ways to get photos from your guests, interesting sharing idea ideas, apps and much more.
-Talk with one of our team today on how we an help manage smart phones & social media on your wedding day.
+Talk with one of our team today on how we help manage smartphones & social media on your wedding day.
 The best advice will come from one of our wedding planners who have years of dealing with technology and the best way to utilise them at weddings.